SILICONES FOR HAIR CARE

 These are silicones that you cannot remove or penetrate with water, which can inadvertently damage the hair.
 The damage happens when silicones “stick” to the hair surface creating a plastic-like film, which prevents strands from absorbing water, air and nutrients.
 Without regular usage of clarifying shampoo, hair becomes dry and brittle – which leads to damage, breakage and split ends.
-With a caveat, these types of silicones have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.
+With a caveat, these types of silicones in hair products have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.

 Some non-soluble silicones in hair products include: